richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 All members of the IESG are nominated by a nominations committee (colloquially, NomCom), and are approved by the IAB.
-See {{NOMCOM}} for a detailed description of the Nomcom procedures.
+See {{NOMCOM}} for a detailed description of the NomCom procedures.
 Other matters concerning its organization and operation, are described in the IESG charter {{IESG}}.

 ## Internet Architecture Board (IAB)